LBruni98/Project-001/README.md

 # Trace Ball
+Project 001

+## Table of Contents
+1. Introduction
+2. Development
+3. Creation and Implementation
+4. Research

 ## Introduction
 This design document showcases the design, development and implementation of "Trace Ball", along with the features and mechanics within the game.